 The viruses typically infect by entering the bloodstream after a victim has been bitten by a zombie, from where they non-destructively invade erythrocytes enabling the viruses to find their way to the spleen.
 There follows an incubation period of perhaps two to three days while the viruses multiply, after which they make their way en masse to the brain where they begin to make changes.
 At this stage the victim will lose consciousness, exhibiting an extremely low blood pressure, slow heartbeat and a falling body temperature.
 This condition can easily be mistaken for death, but between three to five hours after the victim becomes unconscious he will awaken as a zombie, the viruses having attacked the brain and programmed the victim's behaviour to relentlessly seek out flesh and gelatin rich materials, by which means the virus continues to spread.

 It should be remembered that the spleen of a dead zombie will still contain very high concentrations of the virus for some time and should be handled with caution although cooking does kill the virus.
 As an interesting side note, if a person has had a splenectomy, this will interfere with the virus's life cycle.
 The result of this is as yet undocumented, but it is suspected that most of the usual changes to the body will still occur, but there will probably be very few changes in the brain.
-It is suspected that such infected persons would retain most of their mental faculties but become carriers of the virus until such time as they die of infection and rot as in the manner of a regular zombie - a death too horrible to contemplate.
+It is suspected that such infected persons would retain most of their mental faculties but become carriers of the virus until such time as they die of infection and rot as in the manner of a regular zombie.

 It may be of interest to know that stone tablets bearing inscriptions have recently come to light suggesting that there has been at least one zombie outbreak in history.
 A rough translation of the relevant section follows: